Convert Figma logo to code with AI

 Shell

 Smile comes with interactive shells for Java, Scala and Kotlin.
 Download pre-packaged Smile from the releases page.
-In the home directory of Smile, type
+After unziping the package and cd into the home directory of Smile in a terminal, type

 ./bin/smile